Image

 When to Get Tested

-• If you have symptoms of COVID-19 ─ even if the symptoms are mild, and even if you previously had COVID-19.
-Test as soon as possible.
+• If you have symptoms of COVID-19, test as soon as possible ─ even if your symptoms are mild or if you previously had COVID-19.

 • If you are using at-home antigen tests, please follow the FDA recommendations on testing with antigen tests.
 This includes testing more than once, each 48 hours apart.

-If you test positive and you are age 65 or older or have a medical condition that may put you at risk, reach out to your health care provider to ask about treatment — as soon as you get a positive test result.
-Learn more about treatment
+If you test positive and you are age 50 or older or have a medical condition that may put you at risk for serious illness, reach out to your health care provider to ask about treatment as soon as you get a positive test result.

 Learn About Test Types